isaacmcallister843/Chester_Robotic_Arm/README.md

 board = pyfirmata.Arduino('COM3')
 Chester = Chester(board)
 ```
 Once connected to the arduino commands can be sent to the arm.
-First the arm needs to be initiazed and set to its neutral position, all angles are measured from this location.
+First the arm needs to be initialized and set to its neutral position, all angles are measured from this location.

 ```Python
 Chester.initialize()